ScottLogic/search-data-exports-backend/hybrid-report-api/ReadMe.md

 + `./common/*`
 + `./template/*`

-`node_modules` is not be included as the lambda layers currently contain all modules needed
+`node_modules` is not be included as the lambda layers currently contain all modules needed.

 # Investigation